grg2rsr/TaskControl/2do.md

 find a way that interface_generator.py does not need a copy of parse_arduino_vars ...

 ## arduino variables
-after above is fixed - make sure that this still works (loading from previous day) write in header day of training, version of TaskControl, date of generation etc etc
+write in header day of training, version of TaskControl, date of generation etc etc

 ## argparse